awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/use-sagemaker-edge-manager.md

       ]
     }
     ```
+  + <a name="sm-req-iam-sagemanakeredgedevicefleetpolicy"></a>The [AmazonSageMakerEdgeDeviceFleetPolicy](https://console.aws.amazon.com/iam/home#/policies/arn:aws:iam::aws:policy/service-role/AmazonSageMakerEdgeDeviceFleetPolicy) IAM managed policy\.
+  + <a name="sm-req-iam-s3-putobject"></a>The `s3:PutObject` action, as shown in the following IAM policy example\.

+    ```
+    {
+      "Version": "2012-10-17",
+      "Statement": [
+      {
+        "Action": [
+          "s3:PutObject"
+        ],
+        "Resource": [
+          "*"
+        ],
+        "Effect": "Allow"
+      }
+      ]
+    }
+    ```
-+ An Amazon S3 bucket created in the same AWS account and AWS Region as your Greengrass core device\.
++ <a name="sm-req-s3-bucket"></a>An Amazon S3 bucket created in the same AWS account and AWS Region as your Greengrass core device\.
 SageMaker Edge Manager requires an S3 bucket to create an edge device fleet, and to store sample data from running inference on your device\.
 For information about creating S3 buckets, see [Getting started with Amazon S3](https://docs.aws.amazon.com/AmazonS3/latest/userguide/GetStartedWithS3.html)\.
-+ A SageMaker edge device fleet that uses the same AWS IoT role alias as your Greengrass core device\.
++ <a name="sm-req-edge-device-fleet"></a>A SageMaker edge device fleet that uses the same AWS IoT role alias as your Greengrass core device\.
 For more information, see [Create an edge device fleet](get-started-with-edge-manager-on-greengrass.md#create-edge-device-fleet-for-greengrass)\.
-+ Your Greengrass core device registered as an edge device in your SageMaker Edge device fleet\.
++ <a name="sm-req-edge-device"></a>Your Greengrass core device registered as an edge device in your SageMaker Edge device fleet\.
 The edge device name must match the AWS IoT thing name for your core device\.
 For more information, see [Register your Greengrass core device](get-started-with-edge-manager-on-greengrass.md#register-greengrass-core-device-in-sme)\.